 Andersen is Under-Secretary-General of the United Nations and Executive Director of the United Nations Environment Programme, headquartered in Nairobi, Kenya.

-Between 2015 and 2019, Ms. Andersen was the Director-General of the International Union for Conservation of Nature (IUCN).
+She was the Director-General of the International Union for Conservation of Nature (IUCN) between 2015 and 2019.

-Ms. Andersen holds a bachelor’s from the London Metropolitan University North and a master’s in development economics from the School of Oriental and African Studies, University of London.
+She holds a Bachelor’s degree from the London Metropolitan University North and a Master’s degree in development economics from the School of Oriental and African Studies, University of London.